zaiisao/Documentation/en/Video/fallback_android.md

 title: Video Stream Fallback
 description:
 platform: Android
-updatedAt: Fri Mar 06 2020 10:28:46 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 05:44:14 GMT+0800 (CST)
 ---
 # Video Stream Fallback
 ## Introduction

-The audio and video quality of a live broadcast or a video call deteriorates under poor network conditions.
-To improve the efficiency of a live broadcast or a video call, the `setLocalPublishFallbackOption` and `setRemoteSubscribeFallbackOption` methods are used for the SDK to automatically switch the high-video stream to low-video stream and disable the video stream under these conditions.
+The audio and video quality of live interactive video streaming or a video call deteriorates under poor network conditions.
+To improve the efficiency of live interactive video streaming or a video call, the `setLocalPublishFallbackOption` and `setRemoteSubscribeFallbackOption` methods are used for the SDK to automatically switch the high-video stream to low-video stream and disable the video stream under these conditions.

 ## Implementation

-Before proceeding, ensure that you implement a basic live broadcast or call in your project.
-See [Start a Live Broadcast](../../en/Video/start_live_android.md) or [Start a Call](../../en/Video/start_call_android.md) for details.
+Before proceeding, ensure that you implement live interactive video streaming or a video call in your project.
+See [Start Live Interactive Video Streaming](../../en/Video/start_live_android.md) or [Start a Call](../../en/Video/start_call_android.md) for details.

 Refer to the following steps to set the stream fallback under poor network conditions: